 Some upgrade incompatibilities may require special handling before you upgrade your MySQL installation and run mysql_upgrade.
 See Section 2.11.1, “Upgrading MySQL”, for instructions on determining whether any such incompatibilities apply to your installation and how to handle them.

 To use mysql_upgrade, make sure that the server is running.
-Then invoke it like this:
+Then invoke it like this to check and repair tables and to upgrade the system tables:

 After running mysql_upgrade, stop the server and restart it so that any changes made to the system tables take effect.